lnd4812/Code-Refactor-Challenge/README.md

 ## Task list
-[ ] Add coding to enable responsive website that can be viewed on other platforms, devices and/or screen sizes in addition to 768px.
+[ ] Update to a more responsive website that can be viewed on other platforms, devices and/or screen sizes in addition to 768px.

 ## Contribution